 Our partnership with Touchstone

 Touchstone have partnered with us since 2016, funding the construction of 24 homes in Malawi for orphans and vulnerable children over a three-year period.
-This year they began the funding of a new three-year project, which will see 17 new homes built and 21 upgraded by the end of 2021.
-Prior to the COVID-19 pandemic, Touchstone Employee's have travelled overseas to help build a home, meet the families, and see first-hand the impact their contribution is making.
+In 2018, they provided funds to support a project in Siem Reap Cambodia, which will see 17 new homes built and 21 upgraded by the end of 2021.
+Prior to the COVID-19 pandemic, Touchstone Employee's have travelled overseas to help build home's, meet the families they are supporting, and to see first-hand the impact their contribution is making.

 Helping to build communities

 Over the past six years Touchstone have funded three year projects in both Cambodia and Malawi.

 By the end of 2021, 17 houses benefiting 82 extremely vulnerable people will have been constructed as part of the New Start, New Life Project.
 An additional 21 properties will be upgraded and renovated for an additional 101 people.

 From 2016 – 2019, Touchstone fully funded construction of 24 homes as part of the Orphans and Vulnerable Children Project in Salima, Malawi.

 In both Countries, Touchstone Volunteers have worked side by side with members of the community to construct a number of the homes.

 The Malawi project saw the improvement of housing conditions for 96 orphans and vulnerable children (OVC) through the construction of 24 homes and 24 improved latrines in the Salima District of Malawi.

 As a result of this intervention, the children will attain better health status and better home learning conditions – transforming their lives.